Supersymmetry-assisted high-fidelity ground state preparation of single neutral atom in an optical tweezer: Introduction

-In this Letter, we propose a scheme to achieve ultra-high fidelity single atom ground state preparation in an optical tweezer based on adiabatically extracting excited atoms to its supersymmetric partner, an auxiliary tweezer.
-For bosons, we can prepare a single atom \cite{Science.354.1024} and transfer its excited components to the supersymmetric auxiliary trap, followed by postselecting the measurement result with an empty auxiliary tweezer (\textit{i.e.}, the single atom stays on the ground state of the original tweezer).
-For fermions, we start from a multi-atom occupation state~ \cite{science.1201351} and transfer all excited atoms to the supersymmetric auxiliary tweezer.
+In this Letter, we propose a supersymmetry-based scheme to achieve ultra-high fidelity single atom ground state preparation in an optical tweezer through adiabatically extracting excited atoms to its supersymmetric partner, an auxiliary tweezer.
+Specifically, the eigenstates of two tweezers (except the main tweezer ground state) are pairwise related to one another, yielding supersymmetry (either exact or approximate).
+For bosons, we can prepare a sideband-cooled single atom \cite {PhysRevX.2.041014,PhysRevLett.110.133001,PhysRevA.97.063423,PhysRevX.9.021039,PhysRevX.8.041055,PhysRevX.8.041054,PhysRevLett.122.143002} and transfer its excited components to the supersymmetric auxiliary trap, followed by postselecting the measurement result with an empty auxiliary tweezer (\textit{i.e.}, the single atom stays on the ground state of the original tweezer).
+For fermions, we start from a few atoms \cite {science.1201351} occupying the low-lying states and transfer all excited atoms to the supersymmetric auxiliary tweezer.
 We consider realistic Gaussian optical tweezers and show that ultra-high fidelity ground state preparation can be achieved in a short time interval for both bosons and fermions.
+In such qubit initialization process, supersymmetry plays an essential role for simultaneously extracting all excited components or atoms from the main tweezer to the auxiliary tweezer.